We continue with the series that examines seven Bible passages that attempt to summarize the information contained in all 66 books of the Bible.

 - Genesis 3:17-19

 God then pronounces the judgment on Adam.
 Since he is the head of the race, the judgment, by extension, will affect all of his descendants.
-Because of what he has done, God must now remove Himself and this will affect man.
-God is holy, sinless, and cannot dwell where there is sin and immorality.
+Because of what Adam has done, God must now remove Himself from the physical sphere and this will affect mankind.
+God is holy and sinless, and cannot dwell where there is sin and immorality.
 Until Adam and Eve sinned, God maintained the balance for life in the physical world by His presence.